 Similarly, the Mountain Laurel mine worked with a group of community leaders - providing both equipment and labor - to develop Rockhouse Lake, a recreational facility and natural resource located in a 127-acre park.
 The lake and park provide significant outdoor opportunities in Logan County, West Virginia.
-Employees have also donated their time and resources to continue to enhance the offerings at the lake, including making it handicap accessible.
+Employees have also donated their time and resources to continue to enhance the offerings at the lake, including improving accessibility.
 In recent years, employees have volunteered their time to work with local residents with disabilities, helping them to take advantage of the new, accessible facilities.
-In 2021, Mountain Laurel provided grounds maintenance services at the facility to ensure access to the lake's walking paths, boat docks, and fishing benches.
-The Mountain Laurel team also worked with the community to perform needed maintenance on a local cemetery.
+Mountain Laurel has also provided grounds maintenance services at the facility to ensure access to the lake's walking paths, boat docks, and fishing benches, and - in 2022 - hosted a Children's Fishing Day.